buddycloud/buddycloud.com/content/pages/cooking-with-buddycloud-chat-app.md

     });
 };
 ~~~~
-If the call fails, we are issuing another call to the API to check whether the usernam is already taken.
+If the call fails, we are issuing another call to the API to check whether the username is already taken.

 Once we have a registered users, we need to go-online (which tells the server to start sending us events).